tbytnar/HadoopSparkDocker/README.md

 - Ubuntu 20.04.1.
 LTS (WSL2)

 Containers:
+- hadoopmaster
+    - Hadoop 3.3.0
+    - YARN
-- Master
+    - Hive
-- Worker[n] - Depends on WorkerCount argument in run scripts
+- hadoopworker[n] - Depends on WorkerCount argument in run scripts
+    - Hadoop 3.3.0

 ## How to use this environment
+Clone this repository to your machine.

+On Windows:
+- Launch Powershell as Administrator
+- Execute scripts/run.ps1 like so:
+    - ./run.ps1 -workernodes 2
+    - This will provision the hadoop environment with 1 master node and 2 worker nodes

+On Linux/Mac:
+- Launch terminal
+- Execute scripts/run.sh like so:
+    - ./run.sh 2
+    - This will provision the hadoop environment with 1 master node and 2 worker nodes